srobo/team-emails/SR2024/2023-09-23-place-confirmation.md

 introduction to this year's competition and overview of how to build and engineer their robot.

-To receive your kit we need a few things from you:
+Ahead of Kickstart we'll send out your loaned [robotics kit][kit-docs], for your team to use Kickstart and the competition.
+To do that we need a few things from you.
+So that your kit can arrive by Kickstart please complete the following by 1st October:

 - A _secondary contact_ for your team.
 This should be someone at your institution (e.g: head of department).
 They should know about the